West Indian drywood termite

 An overview of West Indian drywood termites, including their spread in Queensland and how to treat the pest on your property.

-WIDT (Cryptotermes brevis) is an introduced termite species in Australia and is established in Maryborough and many Brisbane suburbs.
+Cryptotermes brevis, commonly known as West Indian drywood termite (WIDT), is an introduced termite species in Australia.
+It is established in Maryborough and many Brisbane suburbs.
 It is also present in Bundaberg, Townsville and Rockhampton.

 Topics